Top 15 Platforms for Finding Probate Leads

 - Probate properties are offered at wholesale pricing and have more value

-- The price is lower than retail and has more built-in equity
+- Lower retail price, more built-in equity

-- Economic conditions don’t affect probate value
+- Economic conditions affect probate real estate value

 Probate Sales vs Retail Sales